TeknooSoftware/states/docs/api/files/Factory/TraitFactory.php.txt

     protected $_diContainer = null;

     /**
-     * Finder used by this factory to load states and proxy for this states class
+     * Finder used by this factory to load states and proxy for this stated class
      * @var Loader\FinderInterface
      */
     protected $_finder = null;